We use cookies to understand how people use Depot.

 This guide provides troubleshooting steps for common issues when using Depot-hosted GitHub Actions runners.

 When you start a new GitHub job using Depot GitHub Actions runners, you'll notice a brief delay before the runner is ready.
-This is expected behavior, as typical startup times range from 10 to 45 seconds.
+Expect typical startup times to range from 10 to 45 seconds.

 The startup process involves two main steps:

-• Provision AWS hardware (approximately 15 seconds): We provision fresh compute instances for each job with significant optimizations to the AWS startup process and pre-caching.
+• Provision AWS hardware (approximately 15 seconds): Depot provisions fresh compute instances for each job with significant optimizations to the AWS startup process and pre-caching.

 • Register the GitHub Actions runner (variable time): GitHub's control plane needs to register, authorize, and connect the runner.
 This timing varies based on GitHub's current load and rate limiting.

-We typically expect GitHub's control plane to take less than 1 second to send a job request to Depot API.
-We then allocate AWS hardware in approximately 15 seconds.
+Depot typically expects GitHub's control plane to take less than 1 second to send a job request to Depot API.
+Depot then allocates AWS hardware in approximately 15 seconds.
 After that, GitHub usually connects to the runner in under 7 seconds, and sends the job to the runner in under a second.

 You can check the detailed timing breakdown for the last jobs in your Depot dashboard in the graph at the top of the GitHub Actions page.